-One of my favorite people, Kira Budge, posted on Teens Can Write, Too! last week about what she’s accomplished in 2014, divided into categories, and I thought it was a really great idea.
+One of my favorite people, Kira Brighton, posted on Teens Can Write, Too! last week about what she’s accomplished in 2014, divided into categories, and I thought it was a really great idea.
 A year’s a long time, and by the end it’s easy to forget the things you did a couple months ago, let alone back in January.

 So as I procrastinate from studying for finals and get ready to move home for winter break, I figured I’d look over what I did in 2014, too.
 I’ve kind of really loved this year.

 - Made it through a rough patch winter semester.

 - Taught myself to (very poorly) play ukulele.